 Remember, don't let this list discourage you.
 Because each person is different, you may be able to enjoy many of the foods below.
 Our list is simply a sampling of foods that have triggered IBS symptoms in some individuals:

-Fruits, Veggies, Dairy for an IBS Diet
+Fruits, Veggies, Dairy to Avoid for an IBS Diet

 Fiber and IBS Diet: Finding the Right Balance

 IBS Diet and Junk Food: These are Pretty Obvious Foods to Avoid with IBS

 - Chewing gum or drinking liquids through a straw.
 Why?
 Both of which can lead to swallowing air, which causes gas buildup.
 Chewing gum may also contain the artificial sweetener sorbitol, which is a known IBS trigger